[Added later: great collection of Berks County nature links here.]

 - Mt.
 Penn - VERY cool trails and even some ruins.

-- French Creek - an oddly under-discussed park, and there is more and more land connecting to it, making the contiguous conserved area much bigger, i.e. Hopewell Woods, and now Gibraltar Hill, which I hope is open soon.
-Also odd in that this low hills are so steep - at one time they were probably the highest mountains on Earth, hundreds of millions of years ago.
+- French Creek - an oddly under-discussed park, and there is more and more land connecting to it, making the contiguous conserved area much bigger, i.e. Hopewell Woods, and now Gibraltar Hill, which is now open.
+(Views from the top are excellent.)
+Also odd in that these low hills are so steep - at one time they were probably the highest mountains on Earth, hundreds of millions of years ago.
 True story, French Creek is the only place I've heard an extended first-language conversation in Pennsylvania Dutch.

 - Nolde Forest - as a kid I used to think it only served the function of lame destination for field trips, but I really enjoy running there now.
 After all, one New York Marathon winner trained there...

-- Schuylkill River Trail - already pretty cool, with signage from Hamburg down to Reading, and then with rare exception connected all the way to Philly (and already comes up almost to Pottstown.)
+- Schuylkill River Trail - already pretty cool, with signage from Hamburg down to Reading, and then with rare exception connected all the way to Philly (and already connects almost continuously from Philly up to Pottstown.)
 Needless to say I'm going to be through-running this whole thing too.

 - Pretty drives - I spent my teen years driving around the back roads of Green Hills and often comment that Napa is the closest thing California has in terms of rural scenery.
 And that Fleetwood-Lyons/State/Main/Weis road parallel to 222 up in the northern part of the county is also very pretty.

 HISTORY: there are preserved canals (in Gibraltar and Wyomissing), and Routes 724 and 10 were both already used as wagon paths in the mid 1700s.
 Route 61 was used as a footpath by Unami-speakers for who knows how many centuries!